Woman accidentally smashes Jeff Koons art piece worth $42,000

 Some of his most notable work includes a series of brightly coloured glass balloon animals.

-On Thursday (16 February), one of the fragile sculptures was on display at a VIP preview at Art Wynwood in Miami.
+On Thursday (16 February), one of the fragile sculptures was on display in the Bel-Air Fine Art booth at a VIP preview at Art Wynwood in Miami.

 According to witnesses at the scene, the curious visitor tapped the sculpture with her finger.
 It is thought by some that she poked it in order to see whether it was a real balloon.